undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 - Increased the displayed character limit for artist and album tags.
 First release.

 1.02 / May 14, 2023
-- Made the first track's font color red if it's the currently playing track or white if it isn't.
+- Made the first track's font color red if it's the "now playing" track or white if it isn't.

 Known issues:
 - The skin stops loading data after too many manual refreshes.
 This has been an issue in the original skin as well.